bhatit2/Front-end-Interview-questions/README.md

 14) Explain css transition propety?
 15) Explain css gradients.
 16) How would you make a circle from a div.
 Explain border-radius property.
-17) How would you make an element lie at teh center of the screen.
+17) How would you make an element lie at the center of the screen.
 For eg: google home page.

 # Javascript Interview questions
 1) Explain prototypal inheritance.